 SEO benefits you in the long term as quality traffic is gained from patience and best practice.
 If your website ranks high organically, it creates the perception that a website is an authority in a certain area if you are able to rank high enough.

 You can improve your brand’s presence by optimising your content and web pages for search engines.
 SEO is far more stable when compared to PPC (pay-per-click) platforms.
 When creating web content with SEO in mind, you are able to target your audience more precisely by building content around relevant keywords

 Social media is one of the most important voices your brand can have.
 Most of your prospects and customers are most likely on social media, providing your brand with an opportunity to engage with them daily.
 Social media offers the potential of free media reach to those on your social media platforms as well as highly-targeted paid ads that will reach your exact target market whether they are followers or not.

 Whether you are operating a B2B or B2C company, there's a social platform for you to reach your potential customers.
 Social media will also serve as one of your biggest PR tools because it provides a direct line of communication between your brand and the public.
 Quick response rates, valuable content and insights as well as damage control, will all contribute to your brand’s sentiment in the eyes of the public.

 Having a social media strategy means that you have an array of pre-planned posts as part of an overall campaign with a set objective made up of SMART goals.
-Having a clear objective that can be measured through a set of determined metrics will help you report on the return of your investment and the influenced revenue amount of your social campaign.
+Having a clear objective that can be measured through a set of determining metrics will help you report on the return of your investment and the influenced revenue amount of your social campaign.